Devolutions/doc/docs/content/en/rdm/commands/reports/index.md

 ---
 eleventyComputed:
   title: Reports
   description: The Reports section automatically generates reports detailing {{ en.RDM }} usage related to entries, expired assets, passwords, security, and users.
 ---
+{% tabs %}
+{% tabItem "Windows" %}
 The ***Reports*** section automatically generates reports detailing {{ en.RDM }} usage related to ***entries***, ***expired assets***, ***passwords***, ***security***, and ***users***.
 You have the option to export your generated report, as well as executing and exporting reports through a command line.

 {% snippet icon.badgeInfo %}